Study shows regular exercise is linked to reduced insomnia - ExBulletin

 But there's still good evidence there.

-“Some literature suggests that people who become more physically active and start exercising more tend to sleep better at night in terms of total sleep time and ability to fall asleep. ” he said.
+“Some literature suggests that people who become more physically active and exercise more tend to sleep better at night, in terms of total sleep time and ability to fall asleep.” .

 However, it's important to note that if you've been suffering from insomnia for a long time, it's unlikely that exercise alone will cure your insomnia completely, Parthi added.